dpath-maintainers/dpath-python/README.md

 A python library for accessing and searching dictionaries via /slashed/paths ala xpath

 Basically it lets you glob over a dictionary as if it were a filesystem.
+It allows you to specify globs (ala the bash eglob syntax, through some advanced fnmatch.fnmatch magic) to access dictionary elements, and provides some facility for filtering those results.

 Separators
 ==========